tacotranslate/js-package/readme.md

 Check out [our `nextjs-app` example](https://github.com/tacotranslate/npm-package/tree/test/examples/nextjs-app) to see it used in a server rendered application.

+### `getLocales`

+This function, also from the `client` object, can be used to retrieve a list of the locale codes supported by your project. **The first locale code in this list is the project locale.**

+Check out [our `nextjs-app` example](https://github.com/tacotranslate/npm-package/tree/test/examples/nextjs-app) to see it used in a server rendered application.

 ### Acting on errors

 The `useTacoTranslate` hook includes an `error` object that will be populated with a JavaScript `Error` when an error occurs.
 Errors may be network errors, or errors thrown from the API.